speveril/cozy/readme.md

 - Bugs/Unsorted
     - SimpleQuest/RPGKit specific
+        - scrolling on equip item list is broken again >:[
+        - change Sprite direction accessors to have degree and radian variants, reading/writing a single internal format and converting as necessary
         - write the rest of the damn story
         - flesh out all monsters, fights
         - add game start and game win scenes